-The position of the TT within the machine working space must be defined by setting the Machine Parameters centerPos > [0] to [2].
+The position of the TT within the machine working space must be defined by setting the Machine Parameters 6580.0 to 6580.2.

-If you change the setting of any of the Machine Parameters centerPos > [0] to [2], you must recalibrate.
+If you change the setting of any of the Machine Parameters 6580.0 to 6580.2, you must recalibrate the TT.

-➤ Clearance height: Enter the position in the spindle axis at which there is no danger of collision with the workpiece or fixtures.
+▶ Clearance height: Enter the position in the spindle axis at which there is no danger of collision with the workpiece or fixtures.
 The clearance height is referenced to the active workpiece datum.
-If you enter such a small clearance height that the tool tip would lie below the level of the probe contact, the TNC automatically positions the tool above the level of the probe contact (safety zone from safetyDistStylus).
-Input range: -99999.9999 to 99999.9999
+If you enter such a small clearance height that the tool tip would lie below the level of the probe contact, the TNC automatically positions the calibration tool above the level of the probe contact (safety zone from MP6540).
+Input range -99999.9999 to 99999.9999, alternatively PREDEF